JuniorGuerra/JuniorGuerra/README.md

  > Websocke🤔t, REST, API, CRUD, Design, Analisys💬

+- 🔭 I’m currently working on Golang
+- 🌱 I’m currently learning Golang
+- 👯 I’m looking to collaborate on Golang

 <!--
 **JuniorGuerra/JuniorGuerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 -  I’m looking for help with ...
 -  Ask me about ...
 - 📫 How to reach me: ...